kleqing/Vaio-VGN-NS240E-Hackintosh/README.md

    * MacOS X Yosemite: Apple had fixed.
 That mean when you custom resolution, QE will not worked.

 ### Sleep, Wake and Hibernation
 * Sleep and Wake doesn't work.
-I don't know why but when i run this laptop into slepp mode, it will show a black picture and cursor.
+I don't know why but when i run this laptop into sleep mode, it will show a black picture and cursor.
 * Hibernation will not work on any Hackintosh computer so you shouldn't hope fix this.

 ### iMessage/Facetime and App Store
 * AppStore will work if you have an internet connection.
 * For Facetime & iMessage, i will have a guide later.

   ![Screenshot](Screenshots/FT&iM.png)

 ### USB Port